 He passed the rule of Egypt to his son Ibrahim in 1848 that died shortly after and he died in 1849.
 He was able to leave a great legacy which shows in the famous Muhammad Ali mosque in Cairo.
-Under his rule, Egypt became a powerful nation afters series of rapid economical expansion and modernization plus he entered the international community of nations as an independent state, not as a province of the Ottoman Empire.
-He built a powerful army that depended on the scientific process, opened Egypt to the European commercial and trade, and most importantly improve education to match European standards.
+Under his rule, Egypt became a powerful nation afters series of rapid economical expansions and modernization plus he entered the international community of nations as an independent state, not as a province of the Ottoman Empire.
+He built a powerful army that depended on the scientific process, opened Egypt to European commerce and trade, and most importantly improved education to match European standards.
 He entered Egypt into industrial Egypt and created what has become known as modern Egypt.